Jesuszilla/TurtleWax/README.md

 Initial release

 ### Special Thanks
-* Kamekaze - Ported a lot of the original Deep Buffering code to Lua
+* Kamekaze - Ported a lot of the original Deep Buffering code to Lua and re-porting version 1.6 fixes to ZSS, testing, implementation.
-* Jesuszilla - Original author of Deep Buffering
+* Jesuszilla - Original author of Deep Buffering, testing, advice & implementation.
 * TTTTTsd - Testing
-* Vans - Original Tiny Buffering system which formed the basis for all good buffering systems in M.U.G.E.N
+* Vans - Original Tiny Buffering system which formed the basis for all good buffering systems in M.U.G.E.N and its derivatives.
 * extravagant - Testing
+* Phantom.of.the.Server - Testing